 |NOTICE: ELECTRONIC FILING (E-FILING) IS MANDATORY FOR MOST PARTIES REPRESENTED BY COUNSEL (PRACTITIONERS) IN CASES IN WHICH THE PETITION IS FILED ON OR AFTER JULY 1, 2010.
 Initial filings, such as the petition, may be filed only in paper form.
 See Rule 26(b) and Practitioners' Guide to Electronic Case Access and Filing. eFiling is available, but not required, for pro se petitioners (taxpayers) through Petitioner Access.|

-The Court offers public online access to opinions, orders, decisions, and docket sheets through Docket Inquiry and Opinions Search on the Court’s Web site (www.ustaxcourt.gov).
+The Court offers public online access to opinions, orders, decisions, and docket sheets through Docket Inquiry, Orders Search, and Opinions Search on the Court’s Web site (www.ustaxcourt.gov).
 The Court also provides public access to case files at the Clerk's Office during regular business hours.